TimBurg/MA_thesis_markdown/source/07_theory.md

 SIMP-method[^1]
 introduced by Bendsøe over a decade earlier (see [@bendsoe_topology_2004] for a reference thereof).

+![Example of a topology optimised structure in 2D. source:[@ebeling-rump_topology_2019]](./source/figures/ebeling_2d_bridge.png)

 The term topology optimization was coined in the context of optimizing mechanical structures.
 It is not bound to a certain implementation but to the requirement that a structure under load may change its topology under the optimization procedure.
 For this the facility of nucleation of holes in a previously filled material is generally needed.

-The method used throughout this work that accomplishes this is based on minimizing a functional with gradient based optimization.
+The method used throughout this work which accomplishes this is based on minimizing a functional with gradient based optimization.
-The functional is constructed from a compliance term with a regularized phase field description of the structure.
+The functional is constructed from a compliance term and a regularization term for the  phasefield.
 In effect, compliance minimization maximizes the stiffness of the structure while a mass- or volume constraint formulated via the phase field controls where material is placed in the domain.

 The use of a phase-function description allows to incorporate a computationally cheap perimeter regularization via an additional term in the optimization functional.
 This is needed since the compliance minimization in itself is not well posed and allows high variation in the microstructure of a part that cannot be manufactured and is not numerically stable.
+This can manifest itself as a checkerboard like pattern in the phasefield.

 [^1]:Solid Isotropic Material with Penalization